mohsenshafiei/tiny-babel/README.md

 - **Traverser**: Walks through the AST nodes, allowing specific changes based on what it finds.
 - **Custom Syntax**: Helps you understand how to propose a new syntax.
 - **Custom Transformation**: Applies specific changes to your code

----

-This version uses simpler language to make it more accessible.